pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Part 1 - IO Redirection

-Find out what each command (including its flags) does.
+Find out what each command (including its flags) does and write a description beside it.
 Don't forget to lookup commands & flags using `man` and / or some Google-fu (ability to use Google search) to find out.
-All of the commands can be run.
+All of the commands can be run - a note is included if there is any additional setup to make it work.

 Sample:
   - `echo "This is easy" > button`